ashkanRmk/xoxo/README.md

 In this app by scanning your fingerprint(fun!) it will calculate the love percentages between two persons.

 Hope will be FUN!

+For use this source code you will have to copy/paste classes from app directory into android studio,

+then copy/paste android manifest.xml from main directory.